syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 'Appends the OLE object to the paragraph

-Dim OLE As WOleObject = paragraph.AppendOleObject(stream, picture, OleObjectType.ExcelWorksheet)
+Dim object As WOleObject = paragraph.AppendOleObject(stream, picture, OleObjectType.ExcelWorksheet)

 'Saves the Word document